Azrael: Relationship between Azrael and death

-In folklore

-Azrael kept his importance in everyday life.
-According to the Sufi teacher Al-Jili, Azrael appears to the soul in a form provided by its most powerful metaphors.
+Saints and prophets

 A common belief holds that the lesser angels of death are for the common people, while saints and prophets meet the archangel of death himself.
-Great prophets such as Moses and Muhammad are invited politely by him, but saints are also said to meet Azrael in beautiful forms.
+Great prophets, such as Moses and Muhammad are invited politely by him, but saints are also said to meet Azrael in beautiful forms.

 It is said that, when Rumi was about to die, he laid in his bed and met Azrael in human shape.
 The belief that Azrael appears to saints before they actually die to prepare themselves for death, is also attested by the testament of Nasir Khusraw, in which he claims to have met Azrael during his sleep, informing him about his upcoming death.

-According to another famous narrative which recorded by Ibn Kathir in his work, Qishaash al-Anbiya (story of the prophets), God once ordered Gabriel, Mikael, Israfil, and Azrael to collect dust from earth from which Adam is supposed to be created.
-Only Azrael succeeded, whereupon he was destined to become the angel concerning life and death of humanity.
+According to the Sufi teacher Al-Jili, Azrael appears to the soul in a form provided by its most powerful metaphors.

+It is believed to resist the pulling of the soul by the angel of death by accusing him of acting arbitrarily.
+In that case, the angel of death returns to heaven to bring proof for following heavenly instructions.